thi-ng/umbrella/packages/base-n/README.md

 ## About

-Arbitrary base-n conversions w/ presets for base16/32/36/58/62/64/85, support for arrays & bigints.
+Arbitrary base-n conversions w/ presets for base8/16/32/36/58/62/64/85, support for bigints and encoding/decoding of byte arrays.

+In addition to the actual converters/encoders, the package also provides the plain character strings for each base and variations.

 ## Status